 It’s now normal practice for toddlers to have their personal iPad or tablet.
-This helps keep the children occupied while their parents are “busy”or trying to be productive, it can also serve as a means to stop them from crying and keep them entertained.
-However, what parents don’t know is that “Putting babies in front of iPads before the age of two stunts speech development“.
+This helps keep the children occupied while their parents are “busy” or trying to be productive, it can also serve as a means to stop them from crying and keep them entertained.
+However, parents need to know that “Putting babies in front of iPads before the age of two stunts speech development“.

 Researchers from the University of Toronto and The Hospital For Sick Children in Toronto found that every 30 minutes of screen time increased the risk of delayed speech by 49 per cent.
 By the age of two to three, infants should be able to communicate in sentences of between three and four words.
 But those who spent the most time on handheld devices were found to struggle with communication skills.